Program Courses

 UGRD

-This course is a comprehensive introduction to database concepts.
+CRThis course is a comprehensive introduction to database concepts.
 The interaction between software applications and databases will be discussed.
 Database terminology will be introduced.
 Students will learn how to manage, design, and construct relational databases.
-The first eight weeks will focus on using Microsoft Access.
-The second eight weeks will work with Microsoft SQL Server learning how to work with the SQL language to create tables, join tables, query data, write summary queries, insert, update, and delete data.
+The first four weeks will focus on using Microsoft Access.
+The second four weeks will work with Microsoft SQL Server learning how to work with the SQL language to create tables, join tables, query data, write summary queries, insert, update, and delete data.

 10152101